-Making a planned gift to PAWS is a meaningful way to carry forward your compassion and concern for animals, and a wonderful way to say thank you to every animal who has touched your life.
-Planned gifts are one of the most effective ways to ensure that PAWS' work continues and wild and companion animals are sheltered, cared for, and treated humanely.
+Making an estate gift to PAWS is a meaningful way to carry forward your love and compassion for animals, and a wonderful way to say thank you to every animal who has touched your life.

 What is a planned gift?